devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 ## MySQL Database

 As part of this automation we did not automate the deployment of the MySQL database.
-That means you will need to either manually teardown and deploy the database as desired, or create your own CloudFormation template in order to add that to the stack.
+That means you will need to either manually tear down and deploy the database as desired, or create your own CloudFormation template in order to add that to the stack.

 Note that if you automate the deployment of your database you will need to update the DB_HOSTNAME secret in your GitHub Actions workflow.